Post-Exorcism Care: A Suggested Program of Pastoral Care for Liberated Persons

 Pedro Vega About Pedro Vega

-Pedro O. Vega is pursuing his Master’s in Sacred Theology from Saint Joseph’s College of Maine and has a BA in Theology from St. Mary's University of Texas.
-A retired naval officer and Afghanistan combat veteran, he lives with his wife and two dogs in the Washington, DC metropolitan area.
+Pedro O. Vega obtained his MA in Theology from Saint Joseph’s College of Maine.
+He also has a BA in Theology from St. Mary's University of Texas.
+A retired naval officer and Afghanistan combat veteran, he lives with his wife and three dogs in the Washington, DC metropolitan area.

 Trackbacks